How much water it takes to create 30 common items

 It takes significantly more than a cup of water to make a cup of coffee.
 It takes about 37 gallons of water to grow and process the number of beans needed for a single cup.
 Unfortunately, the only way to be more eco-friendly about coffee is to drink less coffee.

 A ton of steel

 About 2,000 gallons of water go into creating a single pair of jeans, thanks to the cotton growth and apparel manufacturing processes.
-However, water usage in blue jeans production can be cut by more than half.
-Levi Strauss & Co. focuses on water sustainability and has managed to get water consumption down to 998 gallons per pair, and that includes the water used to care for them at home.
+However, water usage in blue jeans production can be cut by more than half: Levi Strauss & Co. is focusing on water sustainability in both manufacturing and care instructions shared with customers.

 You may also like: American history from the year you were born

 Phones and water don't mix, but smartphones are essentially born from water—the manufacturing process uses more than 3,400 gallons of water.
 These water requirements have a lot to do with the components of a smartphone; each chip included needs to be rinsed more than 30 times.

 The four main ingredients in beer are hops, yeast, barley, and water.
 It takes about 20 gallons of water to make a single pint, a number that combines the water used in the brew and through the growth cycle of the plants.
 Brewers have caught on and are starting to use more water-friendly production methods.

 On top of all the water needed to create tires for cars, manufacturing a car itself can use more than 39,000 gallons of water.
 Water is needed during most of the manufacturing process, including surface treatment coating, washing, rinsing, hosing, and cooling.